gepruts/QuickSwitch/README.md

 # QuickSwitch
-Use opened file manager folders in File dialogs
+Use opened file manager folders in File dialogs (work in progress ..)